 If you need to report the information in your 1099-R as income when you prepare your tax return, you’ll need to gather all of your 1099-Rs.
 Total the amounts on Box 1 of all the forms.
 You’ll then need to enter the information into the correct box on Form 1040.

-For 2018, the information went on Line 4a, regardless of the type of account reported on the 1099-R. For 2019, that could change.
-The IRS has released a draft form that separates 1099-R information by type — Line 4a for IRA distributions and 4c for pensions and annuities.
+For 2020, the IRS has released a draft form that separates 1099-R information by type — Line 4a for IRA distributions and Line 5a for pensions and annuities.

 Multiple factors will determine whether you’ll have to pay tax on any distributions reported on a 1099-R. Determining what portion of a distribution is taxable can be complicated.
 Guidance on what to do with information on your 1099-R can be found in the instructions for the form and in the instructions for your 1040 tax return.